Changes to the incentive payment for hiring a new apprenticeEmployerThis article sits within the Employer section

 Employers can apply for the new payment from 1 June, using their Apprenticeship Service Account, where they will also manage the apprenticeship details.
 The payment will be paid directly to employers, to encourage them to take on apprentices as new employees by supporting them to meet the range of costs involved.

-It is paid in addition to the funding available to employers for training and assessing apprentices, and the extra payments we already make to support employers and providers meet the needs of the youngest apprentices and those with an Education, Health and Care Plan.
+It is paid in addition to the funding available to employers for training and assessing apprentices, and the additional funding we already provide to support employers and providers meet the needs of the apprentices that are: